Our Standards > The Ethical Commitment

 All members, whether new or renewing, will sign onto the Ethical Commitment during the first-time registration or the next renewal process.
 In addition to the Ethical Commitment, all members are asked to agree to Yoga Alliance’s Policies, which may be reviewed here.

 We understand that any changes, large or small, to the Yoga Alliance standards, credentials, application process, and other systems affect our members’ professional yoga livelihoods.
-For answers to common questions, please visit our Frequently Asked Questions page.
-To speak to Member Support directly, please call 1-888-921-YOGA (9642) or email email@example.com.
+For answers to common questions, please visit our Help Center.
+To speak with Professional Support directly, please email email@example.com.